Creating Seed for Backup Copy Job

 Backup copy jobs have limitations for backups that can be used as seeds.
 The limitations are listed in the Map Backup File section.

-To overcome these limitations, you can create a seed using a secondary backup copy job.
 To create a seed for the primary backup copy job, do the following:

 - Create a backup copy job.
 Add machines or backups whose restore points you want to copy to this backup copy job.
 Target the backup copy job to some backup repository on the source side.
 This backup repository will be used as an intermediate one.